janus-idp/backstage-showcase/showcase-docs/monitoring-and-logging.md

 ## Logging

 Logging in backstage showcase is conducted using the [winston](https://github.com/winstonjs/winston) library.
 By default, logs of level `debug` are not logged.
-To enable debug logs, you will need to set the environment variable `LOG_LEVEL` to `debug` in your deployment in the helm chart's `values.yaml` as follows:
+To enable debug logs, you will need to set the environment variable `LOG_LEVEL` to `debug` in your deployment.

+### Helm deployment

+You can set the logging level by adding the environment variable in your Helm chart's `values.yaml`, as follows:

 ```yaml title="values.yaml"
 upstream: